Avanade/CoreEx/src/CoreEx.AspNetCore/README.md

 ## Limitations

-Only JSON-based Web APIs are supported.
+Only JSON-based Web APIs are generally supported.
 Where additional or other content types are needed then this library in its current state will not be able to enable, and these Web APIs will need to be implemented in a traditional custom manner.

+There is provision such that any result of type [`IActionResult`](https://learn.microsoft.com/en-us/aspnet/core/web-api/action-return-types), for example [`FileContentResult`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.filecontentresult), is returned these will be enacted by the ASP.NET Core runtime as-is (i.e. no `CoreEx.AspNetCore` processing will occur on the result).
+However, all other request handling, exception handling, logging, etc. described below will occur which has a consistency benefit.

 <br/>